WINGS-UHM/Web/docs/page-components/callouts.md

 style: is-light
 height: is-medium
 items:
-  - title: Example callout 1
+  - title: Conference Deadline
-    subtitle: Example subtitle 1
+    # subtitle: Example subtitle 1
-    icon: fa-space-shuttle
+    icon: fa-calendar
     description: >
-      The example description text goes here and can be multiple lines.
+      This is the conference deadline summary created by our team

-      For example, such as this.
+      Please feel free to save and use:
-    call_to_action_name: Call to action 1
+    call_to_action_name: Deadline
-    call_to_action_link: /page-1/
+    call_to_action_link: https://luna-xue.github.io/conf-track.html
   - title: Example callout 2
-    subtitle: Example subtitle 2
+    # subtitle: Example subtitle 2
     icon: fa-wrench
     description: >
       The example description text goes here and can be multiple lines.